What is a Personal Guarantee?

 A personal guarantee won’t directly impact your credit score in and of itself.
 However, you usually sign the guarantee as part of a loan request.

-Applying for a loan usually requires a soft or hard credit pull.
+Applying for a loan typically involves a soft or hard credit check.
 A soft credit pull won’t affect your credit, but a hard credit inquiry will likely lower your credit score.

-The most significant risk of personal guarantees only happens if you default on the loan.
+The most significant risk associated with personal guarantees occurs only if you default on the loan.
 In that case, the defaulted loan will be on your credit history and negatively impact your credit score.

 Can I get a business loan without signing a Personal Guarantee?